 600 Northern Boulevard Great Neck, NY 11021

-Phone: Call (516) 465-8400 to schedule an appointment with Dr. Vivien Boniuk, Dr. Corina Busuioc, Dr. Magida Gaffar, Dr. Slyvia Kodsi, Dr. Samuel Packer, Dr. Howard Pomeranz, Dr. Steven Rubin, Dr. Carolyn Shih, Dr. Anne Steiner, Dr. Ira Udell or Dr. Faye Warren.
+Phone: Call (516) 470-2020 to schedule an appointment with Dr. Vivien Boniuk, Dr. Corina Busuioc, Dr. Magida Gaffar, Dr. Slyvia Kodsi, Dr. Samuel Packer, Dr. Howard Pomeranz, Dr. Steven Rubin, Dr. Carolyn Shih, Dr. Anne Steiner, Dr. Ira Udell, Dr. Faye Warren or Dr. Jules Winokur.

 The Comprehensive Ophthalmology Service performs routine ophthalmic evaluations that screen and treat a wide range of ophthalmic conditions including cataracts, dry eye syndrome, glaucoma, diabetic retinopathy, and macular degeneration.

 This outpatient facility includes 12 examination lanes and offers diagnostic testing capabilities including automated visual field machines (Humphrey and Goldmann), computerized topography, optical coherence tomography (OCT), specular microscopy, confocal scanning, Digital fluorescein angiography (FA), digital slit lamp photography and videography, YAG laser, iris medical red and green lasers, IOL master, PENTACAM, Demodex microscope and a minor surgical procedure room.